jcmcnch/eASV-pipeline-for-515Y-926R/README.md

 **Latest News (2022-09-02):**

-- The new version of the pipeline and associated helper scripts are mostly working, so feel free to test them out as I refine things
+- The new version of the pipeline and associated helper scripts are mostly working, so feel free to test them out as I refine things]
+- New tutorial under construction
 - PROK pipeline tested up to step P12a
 - EUK pipeline tested up to step E17
 - Classification databases updated to PR2 4.14.0, SILVA138.1